When it comes to highly personal attacks against their political opponents, local Lib Dems clearly take their lead from the very top.

 However, this wasn't the first time Chris Huhne has found himself in trouble over the propagation of personal smears against his political opponents.

-document circulated by Huhne's campaign was revealed to have labelled his chief rival, Nick Clegg, "Calamity Clegg".
+During the 2007 Lib Dem leadership battle to replace Sir Menzies Campbell, a document circulated by Huhne's campaign was revealed to have labelled his chief rival, Nick Clegg, "Calamity Clegg".

 The document set out a series of quotations aimed at showing Mr Clegg's policy "flip-flops".